Skip to main content

 Is Oregano Good for You?

-As shown before orgeano has many health benefits for you.
+As we’ve just talked about, orgeano has many benefits for your health.
 Its essential oils and antioxidant effects make oregano a healing herb that helps with colds, kills bacteria and protects your cells.

-It soothes the stomach and intestines and can even be used against athlete’s foot infections.
-Oregano has also analgesic and warming properties.
-In addition, it has an expectorant effect and is therefore beneficial in the treatment of coughs.
+It soothes the stomach and intestines and can even be used to combat athlete’s foot infections.
+Oregano also has analgesic and warming properties.
+In addition, it is expectorant and therefore helps to treat coughs.

-In conclusion, one can say oregano is not only a plus for your physical health, but also for your taste buds and recipes.
+In conclusion, not only is oregano a real plus for your physical health, but for your taste buds and recipes too.

-However, oregano is not per se good for everybody.
-Besides the benefits of oregano, there are also some side effects that need to be considered.
-Especially if you suffer from iron deficiency or take blood-thinning medication, you should know about the possible side effects of oregano.
+However, oregano is not good for everybody per se.
+Besides the benefits of oregano, there are also some side effects that need to be considered, especially if you suffer from an iron deficiency or take blood-thinning medication.

 Side Effects of Oregano